datatrail-jhu/00_intro/manuscript/07_googledocs.md

 ![Google Doc named project](images/07_googledocs/07_cdsintro_googledocs-04.png)

 In this document, you'll want to include a short summary about what question you were asking, what data you collected, and where these data were collected from in a section titled "Summary".
 You'll then want to paste your results and explain what you see in the plot you generated in a "Results" section.
-Finally you'll conclude how the price of a bestselling book relates to how much the author is charing for that book in a "Conclusion" section.
+Finally you'll conclude how the price of a bestselling book relates to how much the author is charging for that book in a "Conclusion" section.

 ![Google Doc Report sample](images/07_googledocs/07_cdsintro_googledocs-05.png)